 Gross profit consists of our net revenue less costs of goods sold.
 We have scaled our production quickly, with a priority on growth and meeting demand over gross profit and margin optimization.
-As we continue to expand production by moving production capacity closer to our customers and consumers, shifting towards hybrid and end-to-end production solutions, we expect to gradually improve our manufacturing operational performance and leverage the cost of our fixed production and staff costs.
+As we continue to expand production by moving production capacity closer to our customers and consumers, we expect to gradually improve our manufacturing operational performance and leverage the cost of our fixed production and staff costs.